-The Central Europe Institute was established on December 20th, 2018 pursuant to the Parliamentary Act on the Institute of Central Europe of the November 9th, 2018.
+The Institute of Central Europe was established on December 20th, 2018 pursuant to the Parliamentary Act on the Institute of Central Europe of the November 9th, 2018.
 The Institute operates as a public legal entity and is overseen by the Prime Minister.
 The Institute replaced the Institute of East-Central Europe, established by Prof. Jerzy Kłoczowski.
 The Institute is headquartered in Lublin.

 The Institute conducts research concerning Central and Eastern Europe.
 The field has been explored in Lublin since the beginning of the 1990s.This field of studies emerged in the course of extensive experience of academic centers in Lublin: Catholic University of Lublin and Maria Curie-Skłodowska University.